 Performances on stage in 2015/16 included a return to Oper Stuttgart as Ferrando (Cosi Fan Tutte), Nathanael (Contes D’Hoffman), Kuska (Khovanshchina) and Borsa (Rigoletto).
 In February 2016 Thomas sang his first Belmonte (Die Entufuhrung aus dem Serail) in a new production by Sigrid Herzog at the Vorarlberg Landestheater.

-Recent and future highlights include Ferrando (Cosi Fan Tutte) for Oper Stuttgart and Teatro Barocco, cover Don Ottavio (Don Giovanni) for English National Opera, Telemaco (Il ritorno di Ulisse in Patria) for The Grange Festival, Alfredo (The Mountebanks) by Cellier in a World Premiere recording with the BBC concert Orchestra and BBC singers, Fracasso(La Finta Semplice) with Classical Opera and he will make his début at the BBC Proms Festival singing excerpts from Passions across the centuries.
+Recent and future highlights include Ferrando (Cosi Fan Tutte) for Oper Stuttgart and Teatro Barocco, cover and sing Don Ottavio (Don Giovanni) for English National Opera, Telemaco (Il ritorno di Ulisse in Patria) for The Grange Festival, Alfredo (The Mountebanks) by Cellier in a World Premiere recording with the BBC concert Orchestra and BBC singers, Fracasso(La Finta Semplice) with Classical Opera, Sam Kaplan / Street Scene for Oper Köln and his BBC Proms début in a concert singing excerpts from Passions across the centuries.

 Thomas was made an Associate Artist of the Classical Opera Company for the 2017/18 season.